mamedov-ma/CV/README.md

-# This is repository with my cv
+# This is repository with my CV